duke-git/lancet/docs/datastructure/copyonwritelist.md

 # CopyOnWriteList

 CopyOnWriteList is a thread-safe list implementation that uses go slicing as its base.
-.
-When writing, a new slice is copied and assigned to the original slice when writing is complete.When reading, the original slice is read directly.
+When writing, a new slice is copied and assigned to the original slice when writing is complete.
+When reading, the original slice is read directly.

 ## 源码